kevin3314/gcn_ppi/README.md

 > [2] Sriram Pingali, Shweta Yadav, Pratik Dutta and Sriparna Saha, Multimodal Graph-based Transformer Framework for Biomedical Relation Extraction, Findings of the Association for Computational Linguistics: ACL-IJCNLP

 Followings are results of **cross** validation.\
+NOTE: AUROC metrics of the model with tensorfusion networks could not be calculated due to a technical reason.\
 Results on HPRD50

 | Model | val/f1 | test/acc | test/prec | test/rec | test/f1 | test/auroc |